 The final adopted "Shelter-In-Place Guideline for Flash Flooding" (January 2025) recommends that shelter-in-place should be limited to no more than 12 hours and that shelter-in-place is not suitable for greenfield areas.
-The site at Brisbane Grove is characterised as a greenfield area as it is rural land not yet developed for housing and residential development is proposed to be intensified under Council's Housing Strategy.
+The site at Brisbane Grove is characterised as a greenfield area as it is rural land not yet developed for housing and on which residential development is proposed.

-The Department's assessment of the planning proposal was informed by comment provided by the State Emergency Service (Attachments F & G) and by the Department of Climate Change, Energy, the Environment and Water (DCCEEW) (Attachments H&I), and from a subsequent meeting held with Council, SES and DCCEEW on 10 July 2024.
+The Department's assessment of the planning proposal was informed by comment provided by the State Emergency Service (Attachments F & G) and by the Department of Climate Change, Energy, the Environment and Water (DCCEEW) (Attachment H), and from a subsequent meeting held with Council, SES and DCCEEW on 10 July 2024).